While you’re here, you may wish to attend one of our upcoming workshops:

 The regulations do not specifically define the term “conciliation.”
 However, the Regulatory Impact Analysis Statement (which does not form part of the regulations) states that, during the public consultation for the draft regulations, some Indigenous participants felt that the term “mediation” was inappropriate for them because it did not account for the possibility of appointing an Elder to resolve the dispute.
 The draft regulations therefore used the term “conciliation” instead, and this term was adopted in the final regulations

 It appears that the drafters of the legislation have left room for groups to select the most appropriate conflict resolution practitioner for the situation.
 Against this backdrop, it does not appear that conciliation is simply mediation by another name, but rather, that mediation could be one form of conciliation.

 There are several conditions set out for conciliation under the final regulations.
 First, conciliation may only begin if the complainant and the respondent both agree to engage in the process.
 Both parties must agree on who will be the conciliator.
 If conciliation does not resolve the occurrence, and the complainant chooses to proceed with an investigation, the occurrence must be investigated (more on that in the next blog.)
-Finally, conciliation is not permitted if the issue is also being investigated.
+Finally, conciliation is permitted only up to the point when the investigator provides their report.

 Takeaways for employers:

 1.The requirements for resolving incidents of harassment and violence will expand to include negotiated resolution efforts by the employer, and the offer of conciliation.

 2. It may be useful to review your internal processes and procedures to resolve incidents of harassment and violence, and to review your internal skill level to resolve occurrences by conciliation.

 3. Consider creating a list of potential conciliators ready to propose to the parties, should the parties choose to proceed by way of conciliation.